 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 38 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 27 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sadhna Shrivastava

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Submit a review for Dr. Sadhna ShrivastavaYour feedback matters!

 Pelvis Midline Hypoechoic nodule of size 14 mm x 8 mm x 6.8 mm seen Rt Ovary: very small in size measures 24 mm X 11 mm X 9 mm (vol: 1.3 cc) lt Ovary: very small in size measures 17 mm X 11 mm X 9.8 mm (vol: 1 cc) no definite cavity is seen no adnexal mass or free fluid is seen in the pelvis Impression 1.Hypoplastic uterus and streak ovaries.

 Dear doctors.
 I had sex with 4 girls without condom but they all r Hiv negative can I get any disease from them.
 And if I wear the condom its difficult to insert.
 Means my testis slowly come into normal position.
 If I do sex without condom I can have sex more than half an hour.
 Can I get the solution for this.
 Please advise soon.

 She has block her pipe near by vagina.
 She can not be pregnant.
 Her marriage has been done before 4year.
 Doctor says to do operation and open it.
 But before 6 month she get pregnant for one month and she get miss garage.
 I want to know that pipes can open without operation?
 Pls help me.